• Skip to primary navigation

 The Maple Leaf

-Another high-end option, this time right in downtown Banff, The Maple Leaf offers a uniquely Canadian experience with a rustic log-cabin interior and fresh ingredients brought in from coast-to-coast.
+Another high-end dining experience, this time right in downtown Banff, The Maple Leaf, offers a uniquely Canadian meal with a rustic log-cabin interior and fresh ingredients brought in from coast-to-coast.
 Their steaks are particularly stellar, but this is also a fantastic place to indulge in seafood.
 The Maple Leaf’s cocktail game is also very strong.

 • The Maple Leaf Menu